intino/subject-store/README.md

 ### Indexing subjects

-You can also retrieve subjects through flexible queries based on their indexed attributes.
-To make subjects searchable, you can assign indexing attributes using the `index()` method.
-These attributes are static and optimized for querying — such as names, categories, dates, and locations.
+Subjects can also be retrieved using flexible queries based on their indexed attributes.
+To enable this, you can assign indexing attributes using the `index()` method.
+These attributes are static and optimized for efficient querying — such as names, categories, dates, and locations.

 ```java
 eiffel.index()